 Maybe I spent too much time watching Her Majesty’s Diamond Jubilee on the telly last weekend, but am I the only person who thinks this target group is shaped suspiciously like England, Scotland and Wales?
 I didn’t think so.

-Accuracy was slightly less impressive with Fiocchi 230-gr JHPs, mostly because I got more fliers.
+Accuracy was slightly less impressive with Fiocchi 230-grain JHPs, mostly because I got more fliers.
 Or maybe I just got careless after a long day of shooting.

 Still, six bullets went through one hole smaller than a quarter.
 With any ammo we tested, the 24/7 is more than accurate enough for defensive use or 3-gun competitions.
 With the right ammo, it’s almost accurate enough for slow-fire bullseye shooting.